 Binghamton star point guard Sam Sessoms is the real deal and scouts should start paying attention immediately!

 Basketball started for Sam Sessoms in Philadelphia where he was born and raised.
-Philadelphia has been known for they’re great sports leagues and for producing great basketball players such as Wilt Chamberlin and Kobe Bryant.
+Philadelphia has been known for its excellent sports leagues and for producing great basketball players such as Wilt Chamberlin and Kobe Bryant.
 Though growing up in the tough streets of Philadelphia is not always the easiest and Sam learned at a young age that he was going to have to mature quicker than other children.

 “Growing up in Philadelphia was good for me,” Sessoms said.
 “I have been through tough times living there, and I have seen a lot of bad things.
 Mentally I had to mature a lot faster and act older.
 But besides that, all I did was play sports and hang out with friends.
 Philadelphia has great basketball leagues and other sports leagues so I was always active.”